Neuroimaging-RG/BIDS_conversion/README.md

 DPRC_WIP.py is a works in progress (WIP) heudiconv heuristic file for NifTi conversion of the DPRC study images i.e. it is a python script that defines unique identifiers in the DPRC MRI images, that allow heudiconv to perform DICOM to NifTi conversion, where the NifTi files are in BIDs format

+Please see Wiki page for instructions on how to use and adapt this for your study